drhlxiao/g4cad/README.md

 ### Typical Workflow
-1)Activate the workbench "g4cad" in FreeCAD
+1) Activate the workbench "g4cad" in FreeCAD
 2) Open the step file to be converted
 3) click the icon "add world volume" in the toolbar to add a world volume
 4) Select a solid, set material